Saturday, February 9, 2013

 It is a bad storm I know, we get them pretty much every winter.
 I miss the days the weather meant either sunny or cloudy, rainy or snowy.
 Now snow storms are called Nemo and terms like weather bomb are spewed dramatically out of the mouths of the 'not quite good looking enough' to vocalize the actual news.
 By the way, if your in the North East.... it's snowing!

-Wesley recently reedited the book and I encourage you to check out a preview of Sunset Meadow on Blurb HERE: Wesley also generously sent on a link to exclusive content available only to the readers of FH.
+Wesley recently reedited the book and I encourage you to check out a preview of Sunset Meadow HERE: Wesley also generously sent on a link to exclusive content available only to the readers of FH.
 Following this link you will have access to a gallery of 26 images from the series.
 Wesley also created a new video presentation that builds from the images in the published book.
 You can also view the video and request either the gallery images or the video in zipped files.
 You can check out both HERE:

 Dawson's Creek, The Practice, Men Behaving Badly, Angel, Veronica's Closet, Charmed, Monk, NYPD Blue, CSI Miami, Veronica Marrs, Grey's Anatomy, Greek, The United States of Tara, Californication, and more recently Whitney and Happy Endings are just some of the television shows.